-In line with the College's Equalities Policy, Library Services are committed to providing inclusive, user-oriented services to support students and staff during their time at King's.
+In line with the University's Equalities Policy, Libraries & Collections are committed to providing inclusive, user-oriented services to support students and staff during their time at King's.
 Library staff are available to help users make full use of its services and facilities.

-For further details, please speak to library staff and check the sections below.
+For further details, please check the sections below and get in touch.

 There are ten Assistive Technology Rooms (ATRs) spread across the six King's library sites.

 ATRs are bookable by registered users only.
-To register, contact the Disability Support on 0207 848 7018 or email firstname.lastname@example.org
+To register, contact Disability Support by email firstname.lastname@example.org

-For more information about these packages see Assistive Software information on the Disability Support web pages, where you can also book on to a group workshop or drop-in training session.
+For more information about these packages see Assistive Software information on the Disability Support webpages.

 Each ATR is marked AT on the floor plans linked below:

 At Franklin-Wilkins Library you can use your King’s ID card to touch-in and out of the ATRs during library opening hours.
-At the other libraries you will need to sign out keys from staff at the Information Point.
+At the other libraries ATRs should be open - check with staff if this is not the case.